jrpotter/notebook/notes/geometry/area.md

 %%ANKI
 Basic
-The line segment is considered a special case of what other shape?
+In Apostol's area axioms, the line segment is considered a special case of what other shape?
 Back: A rectangle.
 Reference: Tom M. Apostol, _Calculus, Vol. 1: One-Variable Calculus, with an Introduction to Linear Algebra_, 2nd ed.
 (New York: Wiley, 1980).
 <!--ID: 1732381333399-->